Posted on 150 Comments

 “Harden’s beauty is much more than ‘skin deep.’..
 Each piece of wood is beautifully matched; no natural defects are permitted, even on unexposed wood… Each drawer is meticulously sanded, sealed, lacquered and waxed so that even the most delicate silks and laces can be stored within, safely.
 Harden’s unique 18-step finishing process enhances the natural beauty of the wood and makes their furniture satin smooth to the touch.”

-Harden Furniture CatalogHeirloom furniture features a lengthy 18 step finishing process that protects the wood from blemishes and signs of wear.
+harden furniture catalogHeirloom furniture features a lengthy 18 step finishing process that protects the wood from blemishes and signs of wear.
 In fact, while regular polishing and careful use certainly helps, it is the finishing process that takes a piece of furniture from good to great!

 Harden’s deep cherry finishes are both beautiful and phenomenally strong.
 With good care, Harden furniture can be passed down from generation to generation.
 Pre-owned Harden furniture will surely outlast its less expensive counterparts.